-All full-time, regular employees not using any sick leave for twelve consecutive months can convert their twelve accrued 8-hour sick days to cash at the rate of two accrued days for 8 hours paid at their regular hourly rate.
+All full-time, regular employees not using any sick leave for twelve consecutive months can convert their accrued sick hours to cash at a rate of half (.5) times their regular hourly rate.
+Sick hours may be "cashed out" at the employee's request no more than two (2) times per calendar year.
+Employees must maintain a balance of at least forty (40) hours of sick leave.
 Upon retirement or death, all employees or their beneficiaries are entitled to receive a pay-out of 50% of all accumulated sick leave.
 Accumulated sick leave dissolves when employees separate from the District in any other manner.